Electronic Gaming Monthly: EGM2

 EGM2 (stylized as EGM^{2}) was a video game magazine published by Sendai Publishing from July 1994 to July 1998 as a spin-off of Electronic Gaming Monthly.
 Unlike EGM, however, EGM2 lacked a reviews section and had a greater emphasis on import games.

 Starting in August 1998, EGM2 became Expert Gamer (often abbreviated as XG).
 Although with a different name, XG continued EGM2s numbering system.
 XG lasted for 39 issues until October 2001 (with the last issue being XG #88).

 History

 The first issue of EGM2 was in July 1994.
 The magazine lasted 49 issues with the last issue under the original name coming out in July 1998.
 The change of name prompted a cleaner looking redesign although the content of the magazine would remain the same.

 Reception

 In a 2014 retrospective, Polygon said: "For two decades, EGM maintained a focal position in the games media landscape.
 In the time before the internet, the periodical was a vital conduit for American readers interested in the hobby."
+In 2025, Time Extension included EGM2 on their list of "10 Forgotten Gaming Magazines That Are Worth Remembering".